eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 IOX_REPORT_FATAL(Code::OutOfMemory);
 ```

-reports a fatal error that aborts execution after the platform specific handler is invoked.
+reports a fatal error that aborts execution after the custom implementation specific handler is invoked.

 Decoupling the error and its category is intentional, as e.g. an `OutOfMemory` error may not always be
 fatal.
 It may become fatal after it is propagated further along the call stack.